markusfisch/bots/README.md

 ### avoid

 Survive inside a moving asteroid shower.
-The asteroids `X` move in the same random direction.
+The asteroids `X` move in the same random direction, one field every turn.
-If a bot gets hit, its destroyed.
+If a bot gets hit, it's destroyed.
-The bots are placed at random with a random orientation.
+The bots are randomly placed with a random orientation.
 The bot that survives the longest wins.

 ## Available maps

 Use `--map-size` to set a custom map size and `--view-radius` to control how many fields a bot can see of it.

+Use `--map-type` to choose a map for a given game mode.

 ### chess